Introduction to The Color Purple

 - Conflict: The novel shows both external and internal conflicts.
 The external conflict is going on between Celie and Pa and then Celie and Mister, while the internal conflict is going on in the mind of Celie about her status in the world, the reality of God and religion, and the role of the male members in the family.

-- Characters: The novel, The Color Purple, shows both static as well as dynamic characters.
+- Characters: The novel has both static as well as dynamic characters.
 The young girl, Celie, is a dynamic character as she shows a considerable transformation in her behavior and conduct by the end of the novel.
 However, all other characters are static as they do not show or witness any transformation such as Pa, Mister, Olivia, Shug, and even Nettie.

 - Climax: The climax in the novel occurs when Celie resolves to join Shug Avery to leave her husband due to his being involved in hiding her sister Nettie’s letters from her.